 How many days in Warsaw

-We believe that 2 days in Warsaw could be enough to get the vibes of the city.
-However, if you want to enjoy more of the places in our guide, you should consider spending at least 3 days.
+We believe that two days in Warsaw could be enough to get the city’s vibes.
+However, if you want to enjoy more of the places in our guide, you should consider spending at least three days.
 In two days in Warsaw, you might just see the surface of how beautiful winter in Poland is.
-Planning ahead a few days more will leave you time to get lost in Warsaw and explore the surrounding area, why not take some day trips from Warsaw.
-See below our suggestions.
+Although planning a few days more will leave you time to get lost in Warsaw and explore the surrounding area, why not take some day trips from Warsaw.
+See below for our suggestions.

 How to get to Warsaw

-Warsaw has got two main airports, a close one to the city and the cheapest one, served by low-cost flights companies.
-Despite what you think Warsaw is not only very affordable but also crazy easy to reach.
-Although many cities have got an airport far-away from the centre, or super expensive, Warsaw is the opposite.
+Warsaw has two main airports, close to the city and the cheapest one, served by low-cost flights companies.
+Despite what you think, Warsaw is very affordable and crazy easy to reach.
+Although many cities have an airport far from the centre or are super expensive, Warsaw is the opposite.
 Chopin Airport is just 10Km away from the city centre.
 The location is reachable within 30 minutes across multiple options, bus, train and taxi.
-The airport is connected well with the city, with a good timetable even early in the morning and late at night.
+The airport is connected well with the city, with a reasonable timetable even early in the morning and late at night.

-The low-cost company Ryanair instead is landing at the Modlin airport, which is 40Km north from Warsaw.
+The low-cost company Ryanair instead is landing at the Modlin airport, which is 40Km north of Warsaw.
 However, even this airport is well connected to the centre.
 There is a direct transfer by bus from the airport to the Palace of Culture and Science.
-Booking your ticket in advance will help you to lower the costs, with tickets from 5€ one-way.
+Booking your ticket in advance will help you lower the costs, with access from 5€ one-way.
 Check the ticket!

-Warsaw is not only a good destination to fly to, but also a hub for further transfers.
-The Polish Capital is well connected by daily flights to Germany, Italy, France, UK.
+Warsaw is not only an excellent destination to fly to but also a hub for further transfers.
+Daily flights connect the Polish Capital to Germany, Italy, France, and the UK.